 Algorithm \ref{alg:sorted_topk_insertion} contains the pseudocode for this subroutine.
 The first step requires one comparison and two selects for updating the value and index.
 The second step requires comparing adjacent elements (one comparison) and conditionally swapping elements (four selects) for each of the $(K' - 1)$ positions.
 In total, each input element requires $(5K' - 2)$ operations.

-Since the \texttt{values} list is stored in descending order, an input element larger than the k'th value in the list will also be larger than all subsequent values.
+Since the \texttt{values} list is stored in descending order, an input element larger than the k-th value in the list is also larger than all subsequent values.
 This property allows the comparison in~\ARef**{alg:sorted_topk_insertion:loop_cmp}, Algorithm~\ref{alg:sorted_topk_insertion} to be done using the input element as the LHS, which eliminates a loop-carried dependency.

+Note that Algorithm~\ref{alg:sorted_topk_insertion} does not include an early return if the condition on~\ARef**{alg:sorted_topk_insertion:if_cmp} fails, nor does it exit the bubble sort loop early when the condition in~\ARef**{alg:sorted_topk_insertion:loop_cmp} fails.
+This is required to vectorize the routine across buckets.
+An early return would theoretically reduce operations for individual buckets but would prevent vectorization across buckets.

-Once all inputs are processed, we obtain the final result by separately merging all the \texttt{values} lists to obtain the first stage values list and merging the corresponding \texttt{indices} lists to obtain the first stage indices list.
+Once all inputs are processed, we obtain the final result by separately merging all \texttt{values} lists to obtain the first-stage values list and merging the corresponding \texttt{indices} lists to obtain the first-stage indices list.

 \algorithmiccomment[1]{ \ \eqparbox{COMMENT}{/* #1 */} }